 What polyurethane coating would you recommend when painting a sub floor?

-Painting your subfloor is a good idea because it can help seal the cheaper OSB and protect it from water.
+Painting your subfloor is a good idea because it can help seal the cheaper material and protect it from water.
 There are a few things to keep in mind when painting your subfloor.
 First, you shouldn’t use water-based primers or paints.
-The standard OSB subfloor that is so common in mobile homes soaks up moisture.
+The standard particle board subfloor that is so common in mobile homes soaks up moisture.

 Homeimprovement.com has a great list of all the best primers and paints for painting your mobile home’s subfloor.
 Suggestions include: